FRRouting/frr/doc/user/bgp.rst

    Configure BGP to send best known paths to neighbor in order to preserve multi path capabilities inside a network.

+.. clicmd:: neighbor <A.B.C.D|X:X::X:X|WORD> addpath-tx-best-selected (1-6)

+   Configure BGP to calculate and send N best known paths to the neighbor.

 .. clicmd:: neighbor <A.B.C.D|X:X::X:X|WORD> disable-addpath-rx

    Do not accept additional paths from this neighbor.